8an3/mynotesrepo/10516_DevStack_todo.md

 - [x] need to update snippet editor
 - [x] add editor highlighting to todo
 - [ ] finish layout engine
+- [ ] finish off renaming functions -> `ocrmnavigator.addCategory` -> `ocrmnavigator.master.addCategory`
+- [ ] need to add quickpick engine
+- [ ] need to add item type to add currenty worksapces devstack setting as a file item
+- [ ] finish of search editor
+- [ ] needs to add some kind of notice in regard to the new funcitnos and its formatr
 - [ ] ### Need to implement function on / off switches for:
 - [ ] need to implement `ocrmnavigator.vfs.tasks`
 - [ ] need to implement `ocrmnavigator.vfs.npmScripts`